-A PAROXYSM OF COLOR.

-BY MRS. M. L. RAYNE.

-pleased them all, for it introduced a served, and everybody enjoyed the congratulated them on their making occasion-that is, everybody but Neely up at the time, they had no hesitancy herself, whose birthday was being in laying the whole matter before celebrated.
-Her disappointment was caused by the absence of her lover, ple had been their friends and chums ne out of town on business and could not possibly return before a late hour, when he had promised to look in on his way from the depot.
+The change had pleased them all, for it introduced a variety of pleasing amusements, and when it was over refreshments were were the was over refreshments were served, and everybody enjoyed the occasion-that is, everybody but Neely herself, whose birthday was being celebrated.
+Her disappointment was caused by the absence of her lover, who had gone out of town on business, and could not resibly return before and could not possibly return before a late hour, when he had promised to look in on his way from the depot.

-party after her engagement to Bruce Lovell, and he, not being invited, was naturally absent.
-When she went home she threw herself pouting into a she holy writ."
-Here there was apchair and looked bored and displayed that would have done the origchair and looked bored and dis-
+Neeley was the girl about whom this story was told: She had attended a party after her engagement to Bruce Lovell, and he, not being invited, was naturally absent.
+When she went home she threw herself pouting into a chair and looked bored and dis-"Who was there?" asked her mother

-"Who was there?" asked her mother -who, mother-like, was sitting up for
+who, mother-like, was sitting up for

-"Nobody!" answered Neely, in a pathetic voice.
-It was only a week later when Neely attended another party, this time under the escort of her lover.
+her.
+"Nobody!" answered Neely, in a

-That night when she went home her face was radiant, Mrs. Hollingwood asked her usual question while Neely was waltzing about the room.
+That night when she went home her face was radiant.
+Mrs. Hollingwood asked her usual question while Neely was waltzing about the room.

 "Who was there?"

-"Everybody," answered the happy girl, giving her mother a good-night
+"Everybody," answered the happy

+girl, giving her mother a good-night

-So on this birthnight celebration a black cloud settled on Neely's horizon which foretold a storm.
+So on this birthnight celebration a

+black cloud settled on Neely's horizon which foretold a storm.
-At 11, just as the company was departing, Bruce Lovell arrrived and in ime to see his former rival, Archie Dean, sitting it out with Neely.
-Then | means.
-Neely's black cloud turned a dark and dizzy green.

-Archie saw the aspect of things and it did him good.
-He lingered after the others had gone, until Neely had frozen him out, and then he rose to As he did so he dropped a small folded paper on the table.
+At 11, just as the company was departing, Bruce Lovell arrrived and in time to see his former rival, Archie Dean, sitting it out with Neely.
+Then Neely's black cloud turned a dark and Archie saw the aspect of things and it did him good.
+He lingered after the others had gone, until Neely had frozen him out, and then he rose to go.
+As he did so he dropped a small folded paper on the table.
 It looked like a note, and the superscription was in Neely's hand.
 While the girl was formally seeing Dean off, Bruce possessed himself of the note.
-He was green with jealousy and the color did not change when he read in Neely's handwriting these

-"Hit-or-alope."
-"Perfidious girl?" he muttered, after the fashion of the stage lover, and then Neely returned, and he crushed the fatal note in his hand and looked as if he had swallowed the poker and several ramrods.
+He was green with jealousy and the color did not change when he read in Neely's handwriting these "Perfidious girl!" he muttered, after the fashion of the stage lover, and then Neely returned, and he crushed the fatal note in his hand and looked as if he had swallowed the poker and several ramrods.
 Poor Neely.
-She could not for the life of her make things comfortable, for when she tried to explain that Archie Dean had not been invited, but had happened in, it only made matters worse, and her lover became a pyramid of frozen greenness, like a mammoth pistachio ice cream with all the sweetness left out.
-She did not know that Bruce had possessed himself of that mysterious and ambiguous note.

-But she knew it next day after he had called upon her father and mother. shown them the troublesome doenment and asked them to intercede and hawked about in New York City by prevent the elopement which had been street merchants as souvenirs, and are urreptitiously planned.

-At first Neely laughed a merry, wicked, musical laugh.
-Then, as she looked at the green face of her lover, she became indignant, and finally refused to say a word either in defense or explanation while he was present.
-So the engagement was ended, and the love that was to spread out over a whole lifetime proved futile at its first
+She could not for the life of her make things comfortable, for when she tried to explain that Archie Dean had not been invited, but had happened in, it only made matters worse, and her lover became a pyra-mid of frozen greenness, like a mam-moth pistachio ice cream with all the sweetness left out.
+She did not know But she knew it next day after he had called upon her father and mother, shown them the troublesome docu-ment and asked them to intercede and At first Neely laughed a merry, wicked, musical laugh.
+Then, as she looked at the green face of her lover, she became indignant, and finally resne became indignant, and many re-fused to say a word either in defense or explanation while he was present.
+So the engagement was ended, and the love that was to spread out over a whole lifetime proved futile at its first rial.